th2-net/th2-codec-sailfish/README.md

 The filtering can also be applied for pins with  `subscribe` attribute.

 ## Release notes

++ 2.8.2
+  + Resets embedded log4j configuration before configuring from a file

++ 2.8.1
+  + Update sailfish-core version to 3.2.1583

 + 2.8.0
   + Update common version (fix bug with filtering by `message_type`)